magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39713-user-able-to-edit-start-time-for-active-scheduled-update.md

 1. Click on **View/Edit** in **Scheduled Changes**.
 1. Edit the time by adding +2 minutes and save the change.
 1. Save the CMS page.
-1. Again run `bin/magento cron:run --group=staging`.
+1. Again, run the following command: `bin/magento cron:run --group=staging`.
 1. Click on **View/Edit** for a schedule update.

 <ins>Expected results</ins>: